AlchlcDvl/TownOfUsReworked/README.md

 ## Amnesiac
 ### **Alignment: Neutral (Benign)**
-### Win Condition: Find a dead body and take their role, then win as that role.
+### Win Condition: Find a dead body, take their role and then win as that role.

 The Amnesiac is essentially roleless and cannot win without remembering a role.